Marauders (comic book): Plot

 Emma meets with Callisto and invites her to be her White Knight, which she agrees to as long as Emma funds an enclave in Arizona for the Morlocks to live.
 Homines Verendi meet with the Russian ambassador and offer to sell her intel on Krakoa that they have obtained from Yellowjacket in exchange for their power-dampening technology.
 Bishop attacks a Verendi group and sneaks aboard their ship where he finds Kate's dead body.
 He telepathically calls to Emma, who arrives with Iceman and Christian to rescue them.
 Enraged, Iceman almost kills the Verendi soldiers using his Omega-level powers as revenge for killing Kate but Bishop talks him down.
 Storm confronts Emma, blaming her for Kate's death but Emma tells Storm she is hopeful that there may be a way to bring her back.
 Shinobi appoints Fenris as the Black Knight.
 Emma detects Yellowjacket inside Pyro and teams up with the Stepford Cuckoos to trap him in an illusion to find out what he knows.
 After she and Pyro psychically project to Verendi and warn them not to interfere with mutant affairs, the Marauders and Forge destroy the Russian ship transporting the power-dampening tech.
 At Kate's funeral Lockheed appears before a grieving Emma and she discovers that Shaw murdered Kate.
-After initial difficulties, The Five are able resurrect Kate, who plans her revenge.
+After initial difficulties, The Five are able to resurrect Kate, who plans her revenge.